Transformation to a geminal basis and stationary conditions for the exact wave function therein: Geminal basis and algebra

 In quantum chemistry it has been customary to use the strong orthogonality instead of the weak orthogonality.
-While the strong orthogonality condition simplifies the geminal algebra\cite{apsg1,apsg2} it cannot lead to the exact solution for the MBSE with a minimum parameterization of the wave function, for more than two electrons, since the number of constraints introduced exceeds the number of parameters as shown in Appendix \ref{strongo}.
-We will therefore only use the weak orthonormality conditions from Eqs. \ref{gort} and \ref{gort2}.
+While the strong orthogonality condition simplifies the geminal algebra,\cite{apsg1,apsg2} due to Arai's theorem where where an orbital will only belong to a single geminal,\cite{arai_theorem,arai_theorem2,inge1,inge7} we will here focus on the general case where the weak orthogonality is the only constraint on the geminal basis.